i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

     When decrypted, the data for type 2 or 4, including the header, but without the timestamp and expires fields?
-  - Signature (by blinded public key, length as implied by blinded sig type)
+  - Signature (by blinded public key, length as implied by blinded sig type) The signature is of everything above.

-Flags: for future use

-The signature is of everything above.

 Notes
 `````